lmc2179/lmc2179.github.io/drafts/bsplines.md

 print(selected_alpha)
 ```

 GAM degrees of freedom: two (spline size, alpha) per real term.
-Do a random search and look at AIC
+Do a random search (Bergstrom paper) and look at AIC, then CV.
+Compare results

 # Appendix